ashpursglove/Al-Qasim-LDHR/README.md

 https://github.com/ashpursglove/Al-Qasim-LDHR

-i put this here on github web
+i put this here on github nope this is  a local change

 Still to do: